Course: Lexicology and Semantics

 Assessment methods and criteria

 To successfully complete this subject, it is necessary to meet the following conditions: 1.
-Active participation in seminars.
-Three absences are tolerated.
-2. Individual continuous preparation and completion of assigned independent tasks in Moodle.
-Results of some pre-announced assignments may be added to the exam grade.
-3. The final oral exam.
+Regular attendance at seminars.
+A maximum of 3 absences allowed.
+2. Active participation in class, engaging in discussion of the analyzed examples.
+3. Individual continuous preparation and completion of independent assignments in Moodle.
+The results of the completed assignments will be counted towards the final grade (further specified in Moodle).
+4. The final exam verifies the knowledge of the acquired knowledge and the application of the acquired knowledge to specific language material (written test).
 Students who are enrolled in a course for a second time do not have to attend lectures and seminars again, especially if the course overlaps with another course.
 However, I strongly recommend that you follow the content updates for the academic year and keep up with the assignments given in the seminars.
 All students may take advantage of tutorial sessions to clarify any ambiguities in the material covered in lectures and seminars.
 Dates of credits and examinations will be announced in the examination period according to the JU Faculty of Arts timetable.
 Requirements for JU students participating in the Erasmus+ programme (learning mobility or internship), for whom this course cannot be recognised as another course taken at a foreign university: 1) Self-study of the material covered in class, including the completion of all assignments given in the Moodle system.
-2) Final oral examination after returning from the placement/internship (within the deadline set by the timetable for the given AR).
+2) Final examination after returning from the placement/internship (within the deadline set by the timetable for the given AR).

 Recommended literature